-In my tests I had created a Conditional Access rule to block a user from being able to sign-in from any devices except a device id I had added into my filter.
+In my tests, I had created a Conditional Access rule to block a user from being able to sign in from any devices except a device id I had added into my filter.
 This worked fine if the user used the Teams application or Edge.
-But of they used Chrome to access Outlook Web, the filter would not match and the sign-in was blocked.
+But if they used Chrome to access Outlook Web, the filter would not match and the sign-in was blocked.

 The solution in my case was to push out the Chrome extension Windows 10 Accounts

 Use this extension to sign in to supported websites with accounts on Windows 10.
 If you have a Microsoft supported identity on Windows 10, you won’t be required to enter your credentials to sign in to supported websites.
 You’ll need to use this extension if your organization has implemented conditional access policy.
 Currently, this extension supports Azure Active Directory identities.

 After the extension was installed Chrome clients would pass the Device ID during the sign-in process

 How to silently deploy the Windows 10 Accounts Chrome extension

 Check out this post Chrome – Silently Deploying an Extension using the Registry